 - Do a search on yourself to make sure no personal information has been revealed by anybody else

-- Remove any personal details from your personal pages, such as house, number, etc.
+- Remove any personal details from your personal pages, such as a house, number, etc.

-Be careful what images your post, captions your write and locations you check in.
+Be careful what images you are posting, captions you are write, and locations you check-in.

 Instead of posting while away on your holidays, post when you are back and have the reassurance that your home is safe and secure, and your home insurer is happy and still applicable.